dahnny012/respot/README.md

 ~~~~~~~~~~~~~

-1. Give the file to to start mongo permissions, "chmod 667 scripts/mongoInit.sh"
+1. Give the file to to start mongo permissions, `chmod 667 scripts/mongoInit.sh` (sudo may be required)
-2. Start mongo, "./scripts/mongoInit.sh"
+2. Start mongo, `./scripts/mongoInit.sh`
+3. Open a new terminal and navigate to `/app`
-3. On a seperate terminal start the server "npm start"
+3. Start the server with `npm start`

 ~~~~~~~~~~~~~